alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 There are many alternatives to all of this -- some are listed below, with a brief note on why I don't use them:

 - Rely on your system package manager to install multiple versions of python (e.g. `brew` or `apt-get`).
-This is fine, but it can be diffcult to control exactly which version of python you are working against, and even more difficult to run code against 2 different versions of e.g. python3.
+This is fine, but it can be difficult to control exactly which version of python you are working against, and even more difficult to run code against 2 different versions of e.g. python3.
 - Use the builtin [venv](https://docs.python.org/3/library/venv.html), or [virtualenv](https://virtualenv.pypa.io/), or [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/).
 I've used all of these tools before, but I prefer having pyenv manage all of my python versions in one place.
 - [Conda](https://docs.conda.io/) is a tool for managing lots of aspects of python environments and scientific computing environments.
 Its a bit simpler than this setup, but can be a bit trickier to customize in my experience, and does some non-standard things (like bundling a lot of common shell tools).
 Its great for perfectly consistent environments, but heavy handed for my needs, and hard to tune or strip down to just what I want.